POLICY ANALYST: SECURITY COUNCIL REPORT

 - monitor issues that could affect, or be included in, the Security Council’s agenda;

-- participate in SCR outreach and capacity building activities; and
+- participate in SCR outreach activities;

 - contribute to SCR’s production process.